nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 ```
 In this example the use of the table name means you can see that 2 columns from the Sales table are used.

 You should always create explicit measures so they are reusable.
-Using summarisation in visuals means setting the conditions and title manually everytime.
+Using a column with default summarisation implicitly in visuals, may mean adjusting the summmarisation and name manually multiple times.

-## Measure containers
+## Measure tables

-It is best practice to use measure containers, rather than to create measures on fact tables.
+It is best practice to use measure tables, rather than to create measures spread across fact and dimension tables.

 Measures held in the semantic model should be stored in a "_Measures" table.
+When looking at an in-service model there should be nothing listed in the “_Measures for report” table.

 Measures specific to a single report should be stored in a "_Measures for report" table.

-When looking at an in-service model there should be nothing listed in “_Measures for report” table.
+When looking at a model in a report file, there should be nothing listed in the “_Measures” table.

+Measures within these 2 tables can be aligned to logical and hierarchical display folders.

-### Why use measure containers?
+### Why use measure tables?

-Use measure containers to:
+Use measure tables to:

-- ensure measures that relate to multiple tables are always accessible regardless of object security
+- ensure measures that relate to multiple tables are not committed to a single table
+- ensure measures are accessible regardless of object security
 - ensure consistency
 - keep measures centralised
 - organise measures into sub-folders